citiususc/BigBWA/README.md

 Options:
 * **-mem** - use the BWA-MEM algorithm.
 * **-paired** - the algorithm uses paired reads.
-* **-index** - We specify the index prefix.
+* **-index** - the index prefix is specified.
 The index must be available in all the cluster nodes at the same location.
-* **-r** - A reducer will be used.
+* **-r** - a reducer will be used.
-* The last two arguments are the input and output in your HDFS.
+* The last two arguments are the input and output in HDFS.

 If you want to check all the available options, execute the command:

 	hadoop jar BigBWA.jar

-After the execution, to move the output to the local filesystem by typing.
+After the execution, to move the output to the local filesystem use:

 	hdfs dfs -copyToLocal ExitERR000589/part-r-00000 ./